MicrosoftDocs/fabric-docs/docs/data-engineering/spark-workspace-admin-settings.md

 ## Learn more

-Learn more about the Spark properties from the [public documentation](https://spark.apache.org/docs/latest/configuration.html) for Apache Spark.
+Learn more from the Apache Spark [public documentation](https://spark.apache.org/docs/latest/configuration.html).